Should I buy a New or Used Bass Boat? Comparison Guide.

 4. New Bass Boats: Warranty for the Win.

 New boats usually come with warranties that cover problems … and boats do have problems.
-As the old adage goes,
+As the adage goes,

 “The two happiest days in a boater’s life are the purchase date and the sale date.”